portfolio-performance/portfolio-help/docs/en/how-to/downloading-historical-prices/json.md

 `https://eodhd.com/api/eod/AAPL?from=2024-01-15&to=2024-01-17&period=d&api_token=demo&fmt=json`

-Certainly!
-Here's an improved version of your text:

-"As of January, 2024, the demo API token or key provided is still valid.
+As of January, 2024, the demo API token or key provided is still valid.
 If it ceases to function in the future, kindly apply for a [free API key](./eodhd.md).
-The expected result should appear as follows (click the link above to view in your browser):"

 ``` JSON
 [